warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 1. A lookup,
-    which is a read of a specific document, based on its `_id`.
+    which is a read of a specific document, based on the `_id` of the document.
 2. A write,
-    which is a write of an individual document, or a write due to an index build.
+    which is the creation or modification of an individual document, or any update due to an index build.
 3. A query,
     which is a request made to one of the Cloudant query endpoints, including the following types: